thanhphat2609/OnlineRetail_Analysis/README.md

 - **Hadoop (HDFS)**: Hadoop is an open-source framework designed for storing and processing large volumes of data across distributed clusters.
 The Hadoop Distributed File System (HDFS) is a key component of Hadoop, providing scalable and fault-tolerant storage by breaking data into blocks and distributing them across multiple nodes.
 This architecture ensures high availability and efficient data management, making it ideal for handling big data workloads.

-- **Power BI Desktop**: Power BI Desktop is a powerful business intelligence tool from Microsoft that enables users to create interactive reports and visualizations.
-It provides a user-friendly interface for connecting to various data sources, transforming data, and building insightful dashboards.
-With its robust data modeling and visualization capabilities, Power BI Desktop helps organizations turn raw data into actionable insights, facilitating better decision-making and data-driven strategies.
+- **Apache Superset**: Apache Superset is an open-source data exploration and visualization platform designed for creating interactive dashboards and visualizations.
+It offers a rich set of features for connecting to various data sources, performing data analysis, and generating insightful visualizations.
+With its user-friendly interface and extensive support for SQL queries, Superset enables users to explore data, build custom dashboards, and share insights across teams, making it a powerful tool for data-driven decision-making.

 - **Apache Airflow**: Apache Airflow is a workflow automation tool that allows you to define, schedule, and monitor complex data workflows.
 It acts like a task scheduler for your data engineering processes, ensuring that each step in your pipeline is executed in the correct order and dependencies are managed efficiently.